top of page

 • Minimally Invasive: Compared to surgical interventions, joint injections are less invasive and can often be performed under light sedation.

-• Targeted Therapy: Direct delivery allows high local concentration of the drug with fewer systemic side effects.
+• Targeted Therapy: Direct delivery allows for a high local concentration of the drug, minimizing systemic side effects.

 • Supports Rehabilitation: Reducing pain and inflammation facilitates more effective physiotherapy and exercise-based rehabilitation.

-• Temporary Relief: Injections do not address the underlying disease process; they manage symptoms.
-Relief may last weeks to months, requiring repeat procedures.
+• Temporary Relief: Injections manage symptoms rather than addressing the underlying disease process.
+Relief may last weeks to months, necessitating repeat procedures.

-• Risk of Joint Infection (Septic Arthritis): Although rare (<1% incidence with proper technique), it is a serious complication that requires immediate veterinary attention.
+• Risk of Joint Infection (Septic Arthritis): Although rare (<1% incidence with proper technique), it poses a serious complication that requires immediate veterinary attention.

 • Cartilage Damage with Repeated Use: Long-term or repeated corticosteroid use may accelerate cartilage degeneration if not carefully monitored (McIlwraith et al., 2015).